 The Chinese medical understanding of this meridian system is that Energy (or Qi, Ch’i, pronounced “Chee” and more closely meaning life’s force and substance) flows through these channels in the body and relate to all regions and organs of the body.
 Each of the TCM meridians has a direction of flow and they flow into one another and are connected energetically to our physical organs, glands, nervous and circulatory system, and brain.
 Thus from both an Eastern and Western medical perspective it makes sense that by stimulating one area, it can have a ripple effect through the body via this amazing network of nerves and vessels.
 Indeed Acupuncture has been shown clinically to have an impact on all of the bodies systems – Endocrine (Hormone), Nervous, Circulatory, Digestive, and Immune system.

-With acupuncture the meridian system serves as the channel through which the practitioner affects change.
+With acupuncture the meridian system serves as the channel through which the practitioner affects change in the overall integral functioning of the body’s living systems.
 Scientists who have struggled with the notion of energetic meridians have explained the “energy” flowing through the meridians from a pure physiological process where the stimulation of circulation of blood, nutrients, vital substances, and vital air (qi) through the vascular system is better properly understood.